 State governments have justified the fees as a way to help make up for lost gasoline-tax revenue.
-The Department of Energy (DOE) outlines the purpose of these added fees by stating, “The maintenance of our highways has traditionally been funded from a combination of federal and state taxes collected at the pump from the sale of motor fuels.
+The U.S. Department of Energy (DOE) outlines the purpose of these added fees by stating, “The maintenance of our highways has traditionally been funded from a combination of federal and state taxes collected at the pump from the sale of motor fuels.
 Because EVs do not refuel at pumps that collect state and federal fuel taxes they do not contribute to the upkeep of the highways.
 This has caused many states to rethink how funds are collected to support the highway infrastructure.”

-Of those who disagree with the tax, most of them share a similar view to Ouellette’s, feeling EV owners are being punished for making an effort to lower their environmental footprint and further reduce the United States’ dependence on oil.
+Of those who disagree with the tax, most share a similar view to Ouellette’s, feeling EV owners are being punished for making an effort to lower their environmental footprint and further reduce the U.S.’ dependence on oil.
 With the public constantly being informed about the importance of reducing human-caused environmental impacts, many EV owners feel it seems counterintuitive for state governments to charge them an extra fee for doing so.

 Even with an abundance of opposition, many, including several of our ambassadors, have a different outlook on the legislation.
-“The annual $130 tax, in my opinion, is small potatoes…We cannot expect to use the roads for free,” Bryan Ayers says simply.
-A good portion of the EV community in North Carolina agrees with this perspective and are indifferent to the fee as long as it stays relatively low, looking at it as a way to help pay back the state for road use.
+“The annual $130 tax, in my opinion, is small potatoes…We cannot expect to use the roads for free,” says Bryan Ayers.
+Others agreed with this perspective, as long as the fee stays relatively low.
+They look at it as a way to help pay back the state for road use.
 “The fee is slightly higher than what I end up paying in North Carolina gasoline taxes for my gasoline car per year, but not enough higher to bother me,” says Gary Pellett